memgraph/docs/docs/how-to-guides/create-backup.md

 ### 1. Lock the data directory

-To disable file deletions in the data directory, run the following query in `mgconsole` or Memgraph Lab:
+To disable deletions of snapshot or WAL files in the data directory, run the following query in `mgconsole` or Memgraph Lab:

 ```cypher